The Waiting Rooms, Warkworth, Northumberland, UK

 To save you having to pack too much we also provide courtesy kitchen/bathroom basics, please see the list.

-To get to the cottage you have to go up through the 'stable' via a 15 stepped dual handrail steel staircase - see our access statement below.
+To get to the cottage you have to go up through the 'stable' via a 15 stepped dual handrail steel staircase.

 I was a lecturer at the Royal National Institute for the Blind in London and am very happy to discuss arrangements with visually or hearing impaired guests.